Phase transitions in exponential random graphs: Summary

-\section{Summary.}
+\section{Summary}

-Much of the literature on phase transitions in exponential random graph models uses techniques, such as mean-field approximations, which are mathematically uncontrolled.
-As such they have been useful in discovering interesting behavior but they can be misleading in detail.
-For instance, although phase transitions have been discovered in this way for the two-star ($H_2$ a two-star) \cite{PN1} and edge-triangle ($H_2$ a triangle) models \cite{PN2}, the approximation leads to an error in the qualitative nature of the transition, attributing phase coexistence to the full V-shaped region of Figure \ref{V-shape} rather than just the curve $\displaystyle \beta_2=q(\beta_1)$; in other words it does not distinguish the local maxima in the region from the global maxima.
+Much of the literature on phase transitions in exponential random graph models uses techniques such as mean-field approximations, which are mathematically uncontrolled.
+As such they have been useful in discovering interesting behavior, but they can be misleading in detail.
+For instance, although phase transitions have been discovered in this way for the two-star ($H_2$ a two-star) \cite{PN1} and edge-triangle ($H_2$ a triangle) models \cite{PN2}, the approximation leads to an error in the qualitative nature of the transition, attributing phase coexistence to the full $V$-shaped region of Figure \ref{V-shape} rather than just the curve $ \beta_2=q(\beta_1)$; in other words it does not distinguish the local maxima in the region from the global maxima.

 Chatterjee and Diaconis \cite{CD} gave the first rigorous proof of singular behavior in an exponential random graph model, the edge-triangle model.
-Our paper is an extension of this important first step; besides extending the models and parameters under control we have provided a mathematical framework of `phases' which we hope will be useful in motivating future mathematical work in this subject.
-Our results show that all models with `attraction' ($\displaystyle \beta_2 > 0$), and also $p$-star models with `repulsion' ($\displaystyle \beta_2 < 0$) exhibit a transition qualitatively like the gas/liquid transition: a first order transition corresponding to a discontinuity in density, with a second order criticial point.
-In Theorem 7.1 of \cite{CD} Chatterjee and Diaconis suggest that, quite generally, models with repulsion exhibit a transition qualitatively like the solid/fluid transition, in which one phase has nontrivial structure, as distinguished from the `disordered' Erd\H{o}s-R\'enyi graphs, which have independent edges.
-We have not yet been able to extend our results to this regime, which is an important open problem.
+Our paper is an extension of this important first step; besides extending the models and parameters under control we have provided a mathematical framework of ``phases'' which we hope will be useful in motivating future mathematical work in this subject.
+Our results show that all models with ``attraction'' ($ \beta_2 > 0$) exhibit a transition qualitatively like the gas/liquid transition: a first order transition corresponding to a discontinuity in density, with a second order critical point.
+In Theorem 7.1 of \cite{CD} Chatterjee and Diaconis suggest that, quite generally, models with repulsion exhibit a transition qualitatively like the solid/fluid transition, in which one phase has nontrivial structure, as distinguished from the ``disordered'' Erd\H{o}s--R\'enyi graphs, which have independent edges.
+We have not yet been able to extend our results to this regime, except for $p$-star models with ``repulsion'' ($ \beta_2 < 0$) which we prove do not exhibit a transition.
+It is an important open problem to determine the qualitative behavior of models based on an $H_2$ with chromatic number above 2.